StephanHCB/go-mailer-service/README.md

          Also, the token must be passed on in outgoing calls, but only to other internal services participating in the auth domain.
-       - part of the authorization ("are they allowed to do what is requested") is also derived from claims in the JWT
+       - part of the authorization ("are they allowed to do what is requested") is also derived from claims in the JWT.
+I am going to use a namespaced roles claim with the url pointing to this github repository.
 - **logging** must be JSON structured logging to the console, except on local developer machines, where this would reduce readability.
-  When running in kubernetes, we assume we want to log to console using [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current), so that log output can be shipped directly to logstash.
+  When running in kubernetes, I assume we want to log to console using [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current), so that log output can be shipped directly to logstash.
 - **monitoring**